 Then soldered LEDs symmetrically to distribute the smooth light:

 Then I made a hole for camera optics.
 It also serves as the holder of PCB.
-As you see in front of LEDs, I put a polarized filter (another is placed on optics of camera with polarization axis crossed to this one).
+As you see in LEDs, I put a polarizing filter (another is placed on optics of camera with polarization axis crossed to this one).
 This filter is used to filter light reflections from the surface layer of skin to remove flares.
 Then you get the image of deeper skin structure.

 The beautiful shiny LEDs are working: